Xanthos-Code/vintel/README.md

 **Vintel takes many seconds to start up; what are some of the causes and what can I do about it?**

-Vintel asks the OS to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
-If you have a lot of chat logs this can make Vintel slow.
-Try moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).
+Vintel asks the operating system to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
+In response to this notification, Vintel examines all of the files in the directory to analysze the changes.
+If you have a lot of chat logs this can make Vintel slow to scan for file changes.
+Try perodically moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).

 **How can I resolve the "empty certificate data" error?**